iagoleal/iagoleal.github.io/content/posts/calculus-symbolic-ad.md

-if we wanted to change our `Expr` type, for example, to use a more efficient operation under the hood, or adding a `:^:` constructor for power operations, or adding new transcendental functions, we would have to modify both our `eval` and `diff` functions to consider this.123
+if we wanted to change our `Expr` type, for example, to use a more efficient operation under the hood, or adding a `:^:` constructor for power operations, or adding new transcendental functions, we would have to modify both our `eval` and `diff` functions to consider this.

 A third option that solves all the previous issues is [Automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation).